Carpet and Rug Cleaning

-Cotton Care offers you on-site carpet cleaning where we will visit your place and make sure to remove stains, dirt and allergens on your carpets.
+Cotton Care offers you on-site carpet and rug cleaning where we will visit your place and make sure to remove stains, dirt, and allergens on your carpets.
 Because we understand the importance of cleanliness in our areas.

-Singapore carpet cleaning, carpet shampooing and rug cleaning.
+We also offer other services in Singapore like rug cleaning, carpet cleaning, carpet shampooing cleaning and sofa cleaning.

 Determine your carpet and rug size for accurate pricing of carpet cleaning costs.